react-cosmos/react-cosmos/README.md

 software go south because of a growing gap between data and the end product and see if Linus’ statement makes any sense.

-But Cosmos does not impose any specific data structures.
-Instead, it makes them surface by providing a framework driven by the data it consumes, exposing and enforcing awareness of data structures and their relationships.
+But Cosmos does not impose any specific data structures, it simply makes them surface and hard to miss.
+All Component logic wraps around a single JSON object, which starts as the Component input and updates along with state changes.
+That object will always be a visible, persistent data structure.

+## Manifesto

+_cos·mos<sup>1</sup> `/ˈkäzməs,-ˌmōs,-ˌmäs/` noun — 1.
+The universe seen as
+a well-ordered whole._

+- Zero bootstrap
+- Can be plugged into any other framework
+- Everything is a Component
+- Components are oblivious of ancestors
+- The state of a Component can be serialized at any given point in time
+- Any Component input can be represented by a URI
+- Components can implement any data mechanism*

+\* All Cosmos core mixins are agnostic on how data is populated inside a Component (see default [DataFetch](mixins/data-fetch.js) Ajax implementation.)

 ## Installation